 Career Stats: Even with only three years playing baseball at Campbell University, Mike Priest still ranks in the top ten of seven categories—batting average (.358), most base hits (227), most home runs (36), most doubles (49), runs batted in (138), most total bases (398), and highest slugging percentage (.628).
+He was named twice to the ESPN Academic All-American Team.
 His 20-game hitting streak in 2006 still stands alone.
-He is the only Campbell baseball player to be named twice to the ESPN Academic All-American Team.

 2006: Team MVP, Priest was named to the pre-season All-American team by Louisville Slugger.
 He continued his stellar career to include a 20-game hitting streak, a record that still stands at Campbell University.
 He was twice selected as the A-Sun Conference Player of the Week.
 He finished the season as the Atlantic Sun Conference Batting Champion (.402) and selected to the All-Conference Team.
 He finished the year with 13 home runs, 90 hits, 62 runs, and 53 RBI and selected as the team MVP.
 Post-season honors included first team ESPN Academic All-American, American Baseball Coaches Association All-Atlantic Region Division I Team, and North Carolina Division I All-State team.